renebarto/baremetal/doc/03-setting-up-project-structure.md

 ```

 Explanation:
-- line 1: As before we start with the minimum CMake version required
+- Line 1: As before we start with the minimum CMake version required
-- line 3: We then print the current CMake version
+- Line 3: We then print the current CMake version
-- line 5-11: We define a cached variables for the script path, and set it to the cmake scripts directory.
+- Line 5-11: We define a cached variables for the script path, and set it to the cmake scripts directory.
 We then add this path to the `CMAKE_MODULE_PATH`.
 No news here.
-- line 13-16: Different is the way we defined the directory for the build configuration.
+- Line 13-16: Different is the way we defined the directory for the build configuration.
 We set the `CMAKE_BUILD_TYPE` to Debug if it is not set, and then depending on the build configuration set the directory to either
 Debug, or Release, MinSizeRel or RelWithDebInfo.
-- line 18-19: We then define the variables for the common deployment directory `DEPLOYMENT_DIR` (for image files) and the common binary output directory
+- Line 18-19: We then define the variables for the common deployment directory `DEPLOYMENT_DIR` (for image files) and the common binary output directory
 `OUTPUT_BASE_DIR` (for built libraries and executables).
 Both variables will also be stored in the cache.
-- line 20-21: New is that we define two variable to hold the output library path `OUTPUT_LIB_DIR` and output executable path `OUTPUT_BIN_DIR`.
+- Line 20-21: New is that we define two variable to hold the output library path `OUTPUT_LIB_DIR` and output executable path `OUTPUT_BIN_DIR`.
-- line 23-26: We add some diagnostic printing to identify when the toolchain is being processed.
+- Line 23-26: We add some diagnostic printing to identify when the toolchain is being processed.
-- line 28-29: We define the main project.
+- Line 28-29: We define the main project.
-- line 31: Lastly, we include the CMake file in the code directory.
+- Line 31: Lastly, we include the CMake file in the code directory.

 ### Intermediate directory CMakeLists.txt